jeanas/frescobaldi/docs/getting-started/manuscriptview.md

 through context menu entries, including opening, closing and switching between different manuscripts.

-Navigation, zooming and printing provide the same functionality as the {music_view}
-tool, giving access through buttons, context menu items and mouse interaction.
+Navigation, zooming and printing provide the same functionality as the [](musicview.md) tool, giving access through buttons, context menu items and mouse interaction.

 It is possible to inspect the document with the magnifying glass by *Ctrl*-clicking, and upon drawing a selection rectangle with the right mouse key (*Ctrl-click-drag on Mac*) an excerpt from the document can be exported to a PNG file.

-If the opened file is a PDF score engraved by LilyPond and containing valid point-and-click links several function of {music_view} also work in the manuscript viewer:
+If the opened file is a PDF score engraved by LilyPond and containing valid point-and-click links several function of [](musicview.md) also work in the manuscript viewer:

 * Highlight input by selecting music or vice versa